 - Wait for a connection to the Testing Station from the DUT. - Wait for initial login request from the DUT.
 This should be the initial request in a Normal session (i.e. not a Discovery session). - Proceed through the Login Phase and in to Full Feature Phase operation. - Wait for a SCSI-INQUIRY from the DUT.
 Transmit a Data-In PDU to the DUT.
 Wait for a TEST-UNIT READY from the DUT.
 Transmit a SCSI Response to the DUT.
 Wait for READ CAP from the DUT, transmit response.
-Wait for a READ or WRITE Command from the DUT - Transmit an Asynchronous Message PDU with event code 2, Parameter 1 set to CID of this connection, Parameter 2 set to 0, and Parameter 3 set to 1
+Wait for a READ or WRITE Command from the DUT. - Transmit an Asynchronous Message PDU with event code 2, Parameter 1 set to CID of this connection, Parameter 2 set to 0, and Parameter 3 set to 1.

-- Verify that the DUT disconnects from the Testing Station. - Verify that the DUT attempts to reconnect within 1 second of connection termination.
+• Verify that if the DUT attempts to reassign the commands then the DUT reconnects within 1 second of connection termination.